portotype/portotype.com/README.md

 [Domains](/domains/)
 [About Portotype](/about)

+-

 Portotype is from Porto.
+Portotype is about tech.
+Portotype invests in tech.
 Portotype builds tech.
-Portotype invests in tech.